Overview and Description

 - Providing baseline and prognostic information

-- Identifying potential barriers to community reintegration
+- Identifying potential barriers to discharge home and community reintegration

 - Assessing decisional capacity